 Other countries have lost many trillions of dollars.

-They were saying that was going to change.
+For many years, they were saying that was going to change.

-So they wish they certainly think it was the wrong president.
+So they wish, they certainly think it was the wrong president.

 They would have rather had somebody else because they're not number one.